BirdsCanada/NatureCounts_IntroTutorial/docs/02-LoadPackage.md

 library(tidyverse)
 ```

 You may find additional packages are needed to manipulate and visualize your data.
 For example, if you are interested in [Mapping Observation](https://birdstudiescanada.github.io/naturecounts/articles/articles/mapping-observations.html) a suite of packages need to be installed and loaded.
-The process is similar to that previously decribe.
+The process is similar to that previously describe.